moechofe/lowresrmx/asset.dev/manual.md

 Return -1 for exactly one frame, if the device fantasy screen is `touched`.

-> Ideal to trigger event on your program.

 Example of a flappy letter going down by gravity and up when tapping on the screen:

     sprite 0,0,shown.h/2,226